-- In 2021, the SMAP and LAP programs created \$99 thousand in revenues.
-The Authority utilizes its current operational budget and administration to support this program, an increase of \$21 thousand from the prior year. - The Authority's net position decreased by \$644 thousand. - \$305 thousand of the decrease is due to the decline in fair market value of investments and mortgage backed securities.
-The Authority did not sell any investments or mortgage back securities at a loss.
-The decline is representative in the decline in the market for municipal bonds and mortgage back securities. - The remaining decrease is due to the excess of expenses over revenues during the fiscal year.
-Operating expenses decreased \$20 thousand from the prior year. - The Authority realized a decline in grant revenues from the prior year, directly related the Pilot program funding received from Jefferson Parish in 2020 and no funds received in 2021. - The Authority's total assets decreased by \$2.9 million primarily due to the payments made on outstanding bonds payable and the decline in fair market value of investments and mortgage backed securities. - The Authority's total liabilities decreased by \$2.3 million primarily due to the payments on the outstanding bonds payable in the fiscal year.
+• The Authority's net position decreased by \$1.35 million.

+\$1.16 million of the decrease or 86% is due to the decline in fair market value of investments and mortgage backed securities.
+The decline is representative in the decline in the market for municipal bonds and mortgage back securities.

+The remaining decrease of \$191 thousand is due to the excess of expenses over revenues during the fiscal year.
+Operating expenses decreased \$96 thousand from the prior year.
+In 2022, the JMAP, SMAP and COH programs created \$57 thousand in revenues, a decrease of \$42 thousand from the prior year.
+The Authority utilizes its current operational budget and administration to support this program.

+- The Authority's total assets decreased by \$2 million primarily due to the payments made on outstanding bonds payable and the decline in fair market value of investments and mortgage backed securities. - The Authority's total liabilities decreased by \$736 thousand primarily due to the payments on the outstanding bonds payable in the fiscal year.